tohkm22-del/Stellar-Systems/README.md

 - Rast - Finished - No analog
 - Noren - Finished - Upsilon Andromedae
 - Xeroon - Finished - No analog
-- Deteea - WIP - No analog - NOT RELEASED
 - Orrion - WIP - No analog - NOT RELEASED
 - Keppe - Finshed - Trappist 1 - NOT RELEASED
 - Swarch - Finished - No analog